glorang/NUPlayer/README.md

 - TV Guide doesn't always navigate properly
 - The app might crash in rare cases, mostly when navigating too fast
 - EPG data is not updated when Live TV stream switches program
-- A lof of info is not displayed (Description, Geo-location availability, Age restrictions, Genre, etc etc)
+- A lof of info is not displayed (Description, Age restrictions, Genre, etc etc)

 # Installation